Literacy instruction for students with significant disabilities

 Teaching literacy to secondary students

 Literacy instruction changes as the student moves from elementary to high school.
 Browder et al. remind teachers that all students should have access to age-appropriate materials and that literacy instruction should change as students move from elementary to high school.
-Elementary literacy instruction should focus learning on “how to read” and gradually move to “functional reading” as they enter middle and high school.
+Elementary literacy instruction should focus on learning on “how to read” and gradually move to “functional reading” as they enter middle and high school.

 Alnahdi, G.H.
 (2015).
 Teaching Reading for Students with Intellectual Disabilities: A Systematic Review.
 International Education Studies, 8(9).
 URL: